POLLARD, Gordon

 Post war Gordon Pollard remained in military service and in 1960 whilst Lieut.
 Colonel in the Parachute Corps TA he was awarded the 1st Clasp to the Territorial Efficiency Decoration.
 Later promoted Colonel and in 1960 was appointed OBE in Her Majesty the Queen's birthday honours.

-Gordon Pollard then became the editor of the South Yorkshire edition of the Yorkshire Evening Post.
-In July 1963 he was involved in road traffic collision and subsequently died from his injuries the following year after a long period in a coma in hospital.
+Gordon Pollard became the editor of the South Yorkshire edition of the Yorkshire Evening Post.
+In July 1963 he was involved in a road traffic collision and subsequently died from his injuries the following year after a long period in a coma in hospital.

 Sources